mahsandu/koha-backup/README.md

 # Koha Backup, Download, and Optional Shutdown (Windows)

-This repository provides Windows batch scripts that connect to a remote Koha server over SSH, trigger or skip Koha backups based on recency, download the latest backup files to your Windows machine, and can optionally shut down the remote server.
+This repository provides Windows batch scripts that connect to a remote Koha server over SSH, automatically discover all enabled Koha instances, run backups, and download them to your Windows machine.
+Optionally shuts down the remote server after completion.

 ## What it does

+- **Auto-discovers all enabled Koha instances** via `koha-list --enabled` command
+- Downloads backups for ALL instances automatically (no manual configuration needed)
+- Organizes downloads into separate folders per instance: `backups\<instance>\`
-- Ensures the PuTTY tools (`plink.exe`, `pscp.exe`) are available (auto-downloads into `tools/` if missing).
+- Ensures the PuTTY tools (`plink.exe`, `pscp.exe`) are available (auto-downloads into `tools/` if missing)
-- Discovers and stores the remote server SSH host fingerprint to avoid interactive host-key prompts in batch mode (TOFU).
-- Optionally runs `koha-run-backups <instance>` on the remote server unless a fresh backup already exists (within the last hour).
+- Runs `koha-run-backups <instance>` on the remote server for each enabled instance
-- Finds the two most recent Koha backup files (`.sql.gz` and `.tar.gz`) from `/var/spool/koha/<instance>`.
+- Finds the two most recent Koha backup files (`.sql.gz` and `.tar.gz`) from `/var/spool/koha/<instance>`
-- Copies them to `/tmp` on the remote and adjusts permissions for download.
+- Copies them to `/tmp` on the remote and adjusts permissions for download
-- Downloads both files to the local `backups/` folder next to the script.
+- Downloads both files to the local `backups/<instance>/` folder
-- Keeps only the 30 newest `.tar.gz` files in `backups/` (SQL `.sql.gz` files are currently not pruned).
+- Keeps only the 30 newest `.tar.gz` files per instance (configurable via `RETENTION_FILES`)
-- Optionally shuts down the remote server (can be disabled with a flag at runtime, or provisioned server-side without shutdown rights).
+- Optionally shuts down the remote server after all backups complete
-- Logs progress to `backups/backup_log.txt`.
+- Logs progress to `backups/backup_log.txt`

 ## Repository contents

+**Main Scripts (Multi-Instance):**
+- `backup-all-instances.bat` — Backup ALL enabled instances and shut down server
+- `backup-all-instances-no-shutdown.bat` — Backup ALL enabled instances WITHOUT shutdown

+**Legacy Scripts (Single Instance):**
-- `backup-download-shutdown.bat` — Main Windows batch script (optional remote shutdown via flag).
+- `backup-download-shutdown.bat` — Single instance backup with optional shutdown
-- `backup-download-no-shutdown.bat` — Wrapper that always skips remote shutdown.
+- `backup-download-no-shutdown.bat` — Single instance backup without shutdown

+**Setup Helpers:**
-- `backup-user.sh` — Linux-side helper to provision a restricted backup user with minimal sudo rights.
+- `backup-user.sh` — Linux-side helper to provision a restricted backup user with minimal sudo rights
+- `setup-backup-user.bat` — Windows CMD helper that uploads and runs `backup-user.sh` remotely as root

+**Folders:**
-- `backups/` — Destination for downloaded backup files; contains `backup_log.txt`.
+- `backups/` — Destination for downloaded backup files organized by instance; contains `backup_log.txt`
-- `tools/` — Holds `plink.exe` and `pscp.exe` after first run (auto-downloaded if missing).
+- `tools/` — Holds `plink.exe` and `pscp.exe` after first run (auto-downloaded if missing)
- - `setup-backup-user.bat` — Windows CMD helper that uploads and runs `backup-user.sh` remotely as root.

 ## Prerequisites